neuronlogic/NASChain/README.md

 ### Validators:

-- **GPU**: RTX 4090.
+- **GPU**: RTX 4090 (required).
 The validator code uses a fixed seed number to create deterministic results and avoid fluctuations in the results.
 It is strongly recommended to use a Linux environment and the exact Python version and packages described below.
-If running the validator in RunPod, use the RunPod PyTorch 2.2.0 template.
+- **CPU**: At least 24 cores.
+Slow or virtual CPUs slow down the data pipeline, resulting in underutilization of the GPU.

+**⚠️ Strongly recommended to use bare-metal machines.
+VMs such as those provided by Runpod have been shown to be very slow. ⚠️**

 ---